 What happens at the end of year

 Unlike other savings accounts like 401(k)s and IRAs, the money you put in an FSA doesn’t roll over into the new year.
-That means that you’ll need to use all of the money that you’ve contributed this year or you’ll lose it.
+That means that you’ll need to use all of the money that you’ve contributed this year or you’ll lose it, so try not to contribute more money than you’ll need to cover out-of-pocket health costs for the year.

-There are a couple exceptions to this rule, but your employer might not offer them.
-You might be granted an extra two and a half months to use your FSA dollars from the previous year, or you might be able to roll over up to $500.
-Check with your employer to see if they offer either exception.
+There are a couple exceptions to this rule, but it is dependent upon your employer as to whether they can be applied to your account or not.
+For example, you might be granted an extra 2 1⁄2 months to use your FSA dollars from the previous year, or you might be able to roll over up to $640 in 2025.9 Check with your employer to see if they offer either exception.

 Eligible expenses